R-Fig-Con/ESP32-Wi-Fi-Firmware/wifi_firmware_esp32/tests/README.md

 main file with the ability to choose the test through serial communication was created.

+Note: added mklink /J src ..\src for copy of header folder; mklink cc1101_driver.ino ..\cc1101_driver.ino for copy of radio implementation.
+Folder seems to be hard copied in git, to find a variation of command that does not do such a thing or leave in this readme instructions for testers

 ## Openhtf (TODO)

 To create Openhtf pyhon scripts for each test in the .ino